 Happily, rumours that the pub was going to close permanently were unfounded and the Horse and Jockey reopened in March 2014 with our first meeting in the refitted dining room the following month.
 Since then, we’ve acquired a few more members and held out-reach sessions at The Mix in Wantage.
-We’ve also been mentioned in some of the local advertising magazines, in particular Round and About and there have been adverts on JACKfm too which have helped to raise our profile locally.
-The group is slowly growing in number, and there are now typically between six and ten people at games nights.
+We’ve also been mentioned in some of the local advertising magazines, in particular Round and About and there have been adverts on JACKfm and interviews on Radio Oxford too which have helped to raise our profile locally.
+The group is slowly growing in number, and there are now typically between eight and twelve people at games nights.
 The Horse and Jockey is a great place to meet and we are very pleased that they continue to support the group giving us space to play without charge.
-The food is excellent (especially the chips) and many of us now meet early and have supper there before playing.
+The food is excellent (especially the pizzas and chips) and many of us now meet early and have supper there before playing.
 So, if you arrive before we’ve finished, look out for the orange Sainsbury’s bags of games and keep in mind that other than that we may look like people “just eating”!

 About the Website